robert-altmiller/code_profiler/README.md

 - All of these local thread log text files are joined to together in one large Spark dataframe and written out to a Unity Catalog Delta table which can be queried to identify code execution performance bottlenecks.

-## How can I query the code profiler results from the Unity Catalog Delta table?
+## How to query the code profiler results from the Unity Catalog Delta table?

 - After the code profiler finishes there is a '__query_code_profiler_results_general.py__' Databricks notebook under the '__query_profiler_data__' folder for querying the code profiler results data.
 It has a set of standard queries for identifying performance bottlenecks in code.